davidhollis/cube-site/content/cubes/temur-spellslinger.md

 This change is marked on the card.

+## Fixing

+There's more than enough fixing to build a 2-color deck with a very solid mana base.
+If you prioritize lands, signets, and talismans, you can build a 3-color deck, although there's relatively few payoffs for being in all 3 colors.

 ## Supported Themes

 While this cube is pretty open-ended (you can draft a good deck that doesn't fit neatly into any of the following), these themes have specific support built-in: